 An acute injury is an injury that has occurred within 24 hours.
 A Chronic injury is an injury that may have occurred weeks, months or years in the past.
 By quickly managing an injury in the acute stage, you may be able to avoid chronic complications.

-Physicians at GRSM specialize in sports medicine and are certified with the Canadian Academy of Sport Medicine (CASM) .
-Our physicians provide expert medical care for both high performance athletes, recreational athletes and active individuals.
+Our physicians specialize in sports medicine and are certified with the Canadian Academy of Sport & Exercise Medicine (CASEM).
+They provide expert medical care for high performance athletes, recreational athletes and active individuals.

 Our pedorthists are trained in assessing, casting, design and fitting of foot appliances (orthotics) and in fitting of footwear to reduce painful and debilitating conditions of the lower limbs and feet.